 Family justice counsellors

 Family justice counsellors aren't lawyers and they don't act for you.
-They can't help you get a divorce or with other Supreme Court matters.
+They can't help you get a divorce or with mediation for property or asset/debt division.
 They work with both spouses or parents to try to resolve the matter at hand.

 To contact a family justice counsellor, call Service BC at: